Nobel Committee Cites Obama's Disarmament Efforts

 HORSLEY: I think that's right.
 The president, himself, got the news in a wakeup call this morning, from the press secretary, Robert Gibbs, just before 6:00 AM.
 He was said to be humbled by the recognition.
 And, you know, this prize comes, not only early in the morning, east coast time, but very early in the president's administration - just eight-and-a-half months in.
 That's, perhaps, the biggest surprise.
 Most handicappers thought it was just way too soon for this sort of recognition.
 I remember when the president gave a graduation speech at Arizona State University, this summer, the school declined an honorary degree - saying much of his work is still ahead of him.
 Obviously, the Nobel Committee took a different approach.

-And we have a little clip of what the Nobel Committee said this morning.
+MONTAGNE: And we have a little clip of what the Nobel Committee said this morning.

-Unidentified Man: Obama has, as president, created a new international climate.
+U: Obama has, as president, created a new international climate.
 Multilateral diplomacy has regained central position with emphasis on the role that the United Nations and other international institutions can play.

 MONATAGNE: And so, you're hearing the Committee speak of President Obama creating a new political climate and reversing what it - what do you call - unilateralism, I guess you would say; giving people hope is something it also said.
 Though, what specifically, would he have done to impress the Prize Committee?